gotryiton/gotron/readme.md

 To run the Gotron test suite:

   1. Install mysql and make sure it is running.
 (On a mac install homebrew and run `brew install mysql`)
+  2. Run:
+    ```
+    mysql -u root -e "CREATE DATABASE gotron_development; \
+      CREATE USER 'test'@'localhost' IDENTIFIED BY 'test'; \
+      GRANT ALL PRIVILEGES ON gotron_development.* TO 'test'@'localhost' WITH GRANT OPTION;"
+    ```

-  2. Run `mysql -u root -e "CREATE DATABASE gotron_development; CREATE USER 'test'@'localhost' IDENTIFIED BY 'test'; GRANT ALL PRIVILEGES ON gotron_development.* TO 'test'@'localhost' WITH GRANT OPTION;"` (command may need to be modified depending on the setup of the mysql instance)
+   (This command may need to be modified depending on the setup of your mysql instance.
+If you have any important data on there you should *definitely* set a root password.)
   3. From the root directory run `bin/test`.